 Ukraine

-Looming over developments in 2022 was Russia's invasion of Ukraine on Feb.
-24. In response, the IAPP contacted and offered support to Ukrainian members, suspended all services in Russia and Belarus, and donated $10 for every attendee at the Global Privacy Summit to the World Central Kitchen to help feed those affected by the invasion.
+Looming over developments in 2022 was Russia's invasion of In response, the IAPP contacted and offered support to Ukrainian members, suspended all services in Russia and Belarus, and donated $10 for every attendee at the Global Privacy Summit to the World Central Kitchen to help feed those affected by the invasion.
 Though it continues today, hopefully 2023 will bring an end to this terrible war.

 Major legislative efforts introduced around the world